dimitrietataru/csharpstyle/README.md

 ## Spacing

-  * ✔ Documentation lines must begin with a single space
+  * ✔ Documentation header must begin with a single space

-    * Documentation header should begin with a single space.
     * Header lines should begin with a single space after the three leading forward slashes.

         ✔